-Much of the controversy and confusion around the plants is really just poor word choice.
-The species known as Cannabis sativa is only complicated by the fact that there are two common varieties, each containing distinct properties: the agricultural crop – generally known as hemp – and the pharmacological variety of the plant commonly called marijuana.
+Much of the controversy and confusion around the plant is really just poor, but intentional, word choice.
+The species known as Cannabis sativa is only complicated by the fact that there are two common classifications, each containing distinct genetic thresholds and end use products: the agricultural crop – generally known as hemp – and the pharmacological variety of the plant commonly called marijuana.

-Trying to get high from a substance with less than 1% THC would be akin to drinking non-alcoholic beer for the buzz.
-Studies show that a concentration of less than 1% produces the same physical effects as placebo.
-Hemp does however contain high levels of cannabidiol (CBD), which has proven useful in various medical therapies.
-Most have heard it used in treating a rare form of epilepsy called Dravet Syndrome.
+Trying to get a psychotropic experience from a substance with less than 1% THC would be akin to drinking non-alcoholic beer for the buzz.
+Studies have suggested that a concentration of less than 1% produces the same physical effects as placebo.
+Hemp may, however, contain high levels of cannabidiol (CBD), which has proven useful in various medical therapies.
+Most recently, many have heard it being used in treating a rare form of epilepsy called Dravet Syndrome.

 Contrary to common belief, hemp is not only the male plant variety of cannabis.
-Again, it’s the same genus and species as some psychotropic marijuana strains but has taken a different path of genetic evolution based on humanity's wishes (food, fiber, medicine, spirituality, imagination, etc.).
+Again, it’s the same genus and species as some psychotropic marijuana strains but has taken a different path of genetic evolution based on humanity's wishes (food, fiber, building materials, medicine, spirituality, imagination, etc.).

 Consider the history of dog breeding, with which most of us are more familiar: some track scents well, some are great sprinters, and still a few are destined for their own strange existence inside a chic designer purse.
 And so, new strains are always in breeding development for desirable characteristics like robust seeds for food oils, hurd volume for building materials, or longer fibers for hemp textiles.